 (2) The Governor may make regulations under this Act for the prevention of such injury to any public jetty or bridge and may impose a penalty not exceeding $500 for the breach of any such regulations.

-[Section 12 amended by No. 5 of 1976 s.
+[Section 12 amended: No. 5 of 1976 s.
 4.]

 Notes